 Interested in learning more?
 Check out Faster, better, together: How the HubSpot content team uses Writer

 AI writing tools for marketing

 - Landing pages

 - Ad copy

-Marketing and sales collateral is usually written by people who are already strong writers, so the AI writing assistant features that are helpful here need to go way beyond grammar and spelling.
+Marketing and sales content is usually created by people who are already strong writers, so AI writing tools need to go way beyond grammar and spelling.

-Marketing copy tends to be written in an objective, helpful tone, which needs to be maintained throughout a piece.
+The focus needs to be on creating marketing copy that’s written in an objective, helpful tone and maintained throughout a piece.
 This content is usually aiming to inform, educate, and persuade its audience — which also impacts word choice.

 Increase clarity and consistency

-Improve clarity and increase conversion with shorter sentences and lower grade level writing.
-Excessive wordiness and industry jargon won’t make you sound more professional.
-AI can ensure you sound like a pro while still being understandable.
+Improve clarity and increase conversions with shorter sentences and lower grade-level writing.
+Excessive wordiness and industry jargon won’t make you sound more professional — AI can help you sound like a pro while still being understandable.